lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **Firmware**

-Edit the `configuration.h` file and enable the line that says `#define REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER`.
+Edit the `Configuration.h` file and enable the line that says `#define REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER`.
 Rebuild and deploy the Marlin firmware to your 3D Printer.

 ### Show more statistics at the end of the print